HolgerHees/smartserver/readme.md

 * OpenHAB as a central smarthome broker
 * Nextcloud for your content cloud
 * Containerized environment
-* Seamless DNS resolving between public VPN and private WLAN to make all mobile apps working from everywhere
+* Seamless DNS resolving between public VPN and private WLAN to connect your mobile apps (openhab, nextcloud, news reader, camera viewer, keepass etc.) from everywhere, regardless if you are at home or away
 * Different Authentication methods like OpenID Connect, Form Base Auth or Basic Auth
 * Main responsive WebUI which makes everything available in one place
 * more are comming soon